Leo-am/Leo-am.github.io/_pages/03_projects.md

 ### 4. Weak Measurements and the Double-Slit Experiment

 - __What?__ Proposed by Aharonov, Albert, and Vaidman the weak measurement protocol is a quantum measurement protocol that gives a weak value as the measurement result.
-This protocol allows the study of the interaction between the classic measurement instrument and the quantum system under analysis.
-This project goal was to understand the weak measurement protocol, studying its impacts in the quantum mechanics interpretations and its possible application, with special interest in the double-slit experiment. <br>
+The protocol allows the study of the interaction between the measurement instrument (described as a classical system) and the quantum system.
+This project goal was to understand the weak measurement protocol, studying its impacts in the quantum mechanics interpretations and its applications, with special interest in the double-slit experiment. <br>
--    __My Role:__ Write a review on the weak measurement protocol and reproduce the results of Steinberg's group experiment using simulations on MATLAB. <br>
+-    __My Role:__ Write a review on the weak measurement protocol and reproduce the results of [Observing the Average Trajectories of Single Photons in a Two-Slit Interferometer](https://www.science.org/doi/10.1126/science.1202218) using simulations on MATLAB. <br>
 -    __With?__ This project was supervised by [Prof. Leonardo Teixeira Neves](http://lattes.cnpq.br/0525343899407081). <br>
 -    __Where?__ Universidade Federal de Minas Gerais (UFMG) - Belo Horizonte, Brazil <br>
 -    __This research was supported by:__ Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq)<br>